mwt5175/Neptune/README.md

 # Neptune Software Suite
+## Introduction
+This is a long-term research project that I started a long time ago.
+It began as an experiment for creating a boot loader in Visual Studio and has since been expanded.
+Please run at your own risk.

 ## nboot
 The Neptune Boot Loader for the Neptune operating system.
 It is primarily written in C and some assembly.
 The core application nboot and related libraries runs in 32 bit protected mode.
 The system includes drivers to support UEFI and Legacy BIOS firmware.
 ### Legacy BIOS